 - 1 ½ cups fresh pineapple, chopped small

 - ¼ cup red onion, finely chopped

 - 1 medium jalapeno, seeded and finely chopped

 - juice of one lime

 - 1 pound tilapia, or other white fish

 - 8 small corn tortillas, warmed

-- Combine pineapple, peaches, red onion, jalapeno, cilantro, and lime juice in a medium bowl.
-Stir gently to combine and season with salt and pepper to taste.
-Set aside.
+- Combine the pineapple, peaches, red onion, jalapeno, cilantro and lime juice in a medium bowl.
+Stir gently to combine and season with salt and pepper.

-- Season fish with salt and pepper.
+- Season the fish with salt and pepper.
 Heat a nonstick skillet over medium heat.
-Spray the pan with cooking spray or lightly coat with olive oil and add the fish (you may have to cook it in two batches depending on the size of your pan).
-Cook for about 4 minutes per side, until it flakes easily and is cooked through.
+Spray the pan with cooking spray or lightly coat with olive oil.
+Add the tilapia to the pan, in batches if necessary.
+Cook for about 4 to 5 minutes per side, until the fish flakes easily and is cooked through.
 Remove to a plate and break into smaller pieces using a fork.

 - To assemble the tacos, place some of the fish down the center of each warmed tortilla and top with the fruit salsa.
 Serve immediately.